xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 hextobin
         converts pairs of hex digits to binary byte values (providing a way to specify arbitrary binary strings e.g. for use in a document value slot).
-The input should have an even length and be composed entirely of hex digits (if it isn't, an error is reported and the value is unchanged).
+The input must have an even length and be composed entirely of hex digits (if it isn't, an error is reported).

         ``hextobin`` was added in Omega 1.4.6.
+Prior to Omega 1.4.20, the "error" on a bad value was really handled like a warning - it didn't cause Omega to exit with non-zero status, instead the value was passed on unchanged.

 index[=PREFIX]
 	split text into words and index (with prefix PREFIX if specified).